dendronhq/dendron-site/vault/dendron.cook.md

 You can click [here](https://main.d19svbygngqnpb.amplifyapp.com/) to see a demo of the end result.

-You can access the site with username: `dendron`, password: `hierarchy`
+You can access the site with username: `dendron`, password: `hierarchy`.

+- NOTE: this requires hosting your site on AWS.
+For most people, this will end up costing you a few cents a month.

 #### Setup your github repo